teddykladdkak/Franz-App-Maker/README.md

 ```
 npm start
 ```
-When the project is complete, installation files will be prepacked.
+Later when the project is complete, installation files will be prepacked.

 ## Todo
 * Support Linux
 * More ICONS!
-* Language support...
+* Different language support...
-* Code shortcuts should look like buttons.
 * Style needs more work (its windows 95 now..)
+* Support adding svg as icon